‘Cash Me Ousside’ Girl Danielle Bregoli In Hot Water With Hanes Over Trademark

 In the letter, Hanesbands Inc. has ordered Danielle Bregoli to stop using their trademark and she has a week to do it.
 If not, she could face some pretty steep legal consequences for infringing on their trademark.
 They feel the need to protect their Champion brand’s “extensive consumer goodwill and reputation.”

-While we’re sure that the “Cash Me Ousside” girl clearly thinks that her brand is better, Hanes is bigger and she won’t be able to fist fight her way out of a legal battle with them over her alleged copyright infringement.
+While it seems certain that the “Cash Me Ousside” girl clearly thinks that her brand is better, Hanes is bigger and she won’t be able to fist fight her way out of a legal battle with them over her alleged copyright infringement.

-The brand new cease and desist letter might be a big problem for Bregoli, since she just released her “unofficial” version of the music video for Kodak Black’s “Everything 1K.”
+The brand new cease-and-desist letter might be a big problem for Bregoli, since she just released her “unofficial” version of the music video for Kodak Black’s “Everything 1K.”
 In the music video, Danielle is wearing a hoodie sweatshirt with the well-known “C” seen on it.
 Instead of it being a Champion sweatshirt, though, the rest of the slogan says “Cash Me Ousside” on it just like other clothing seen in the video.

 Danielle Bregoli made that Kodak Black music video for free.
 The rapper has already spoken out and said that he gave the “Cash Me Ousside” girl permission to leave the video up, which is probably a smart move considering that it’s already been viewed more than 10 million times.

 Unlike Dr. Phil, whom Danielle claims she made him “just like Oprah made him” during her most recent visit to his show, it looks like she might actually help to make a name for Kodak Black.
-Part of the deal with Bregoli is that she has to cosign and share his official music video for “Everything 1K” once it is completed too.
+Part of the deal with Bregoli is that she has to cosign and share his official music video for “Everything 1K” once it is completed, too.
 It’s pretty clear that Kodak Black’s official music video for the song probably won’t even touch Danielle’s version, which has gone viral, racking up all 10 million of those views in just four short days.

 For whatever reason, Danielle Bregoli’s bad attitude and total disrespect of everyone has gone viral.
 Her official Instagram account has amassed more than 4 million followers since that fateful day when she challenged the whole Dr. Phil Show audience to a fight.